wcarc-on/wcarc-site/minutes/minutes202408_special.md

 Bert (VE2ZAZ) will coordinate the following actions:
 - Norman (VE3NPP) will update the bylaws document to show as having been approved by the membership.
 He will then make the final Bylaws document available to the Officers.
-- The Bylaws will be posted on the Club website,
+- The Bylaws will be posted on the Club website.
 - An official copy of the Bylaws will be sent to the Government of Ontario.

 ### Adjournment